zendannyy/regex/regex_notes.md

 cat | dog | bird | caterpillar

+Iteration
+Uses curly braces {}

+Ex:
+[0-9]{3}
+matches a sequence of 3 numbers, all in one match group.

+Non-Capture Groups
+(?:pattern)

+Ex:
+(?:https?|ftp)://([^/\r\n]+)
+in this case, the regex is not looking for https or ftp (protocol), only for // and the rest of pattern

+Lookarounds

+Positive Lookeaheads
+(Assert that hte regex matches)
+Ex: (?=HTML)

+Negative Lookaheads
+(Assert that the regex does NOT match)
+Ex: (?!HTML)

+Anchors

+^		Beginning of string

+$ 		End of string

+Modifiers
+(?i)  :disables case sensitivity when matching the pattern (ignore case) (?m)  :match beyond the end of a line in a string (multiline) .
+It makes ^ and $ match the beginning and end of a line, respectively, instead of matching the beginning and end of the input.
+(?s)	:the wildcard ”.” will match line breaks also. (dotall) (?x)  :known as comment mode or whitespace mode

 Metacharacters
-Charcters with special meaning
+Characters with special meaning

 . 	matches ANY single character, zero or more.
 AKA wildcard

 "+"      Matches 1 or more (greedy) repetitions of the preceding

 ?
-Mathces previosu character 0 or 1 time.	makes the previous token before the "?" 				 optional.
+Matches previous character 0 or 1 time.	makes the previous token before the "?" 				 optional.

 *?,+?,??
 Non-greedy versions of the previous three special characters.